Iceland Real Estate Market Overview 2022

 Interest rates rising sharply to curb soaring inflation

-Mortgage loans continue to fall
+Mortgage loans continue to rise, albeit at a much slower pace

-As a percent of GDP, the size of the mortgage market shrunk to 16.2% in 2021, down from 19.3% in 2020 and 22.8% in 2017, based on estimates by the Global Property Guide.
+As a percent of GDP, the size of the mortgage market stood at 45.5% in 2022, down from 48.3% in 2021 but still up from 43.6% in 2020.

 During the global financial crisis, the value of the krona plunged from ISK62.33 = US$1 in December 2007 to about ISK123.73 = US$1 in December 2008.
 To stabilize the krona, US$2.1 billion was borrowed from the IMF, and exchange controls were imposed that were still in place in 2015.